 Reading Time: 10 minutes

-When you log into your email each morning, how do you determine which of your messages to actually open and read?
+When you log into your email daily, how do you determine which messages to open and read?
 And what kind of emails get moved immediately to the trash – or worse, marked as spam?

-If your school wants its prospects to actually read its emails, you’ll first have to master the art of creating eye-catching, enticing subject lines.
+If your school wants its prospects to read emails, you must first master creating eye-catching, enticing Email Subject Lines for Students.
 After all, what’s the point of developing effective email content if no one opens it in the first place?

-In order to enhance the value of your school’s email campaign, read on to learn how to craft click-worthy subject lines your prospects won’t be able to resist.
+To enhance the value of your school’s email campaign, read on to learn how to craft click-worthy subject lines that prospects won’t resist.

 Extra Hurdles for College Admissions Emails

-For higher ed marketers hoping to reach prospective and current students, the challenge of creating click-friendly emails may well be even greater.
-Post-secondary hopefuls are more connected on social media than ever, so your college recruitment team will have to work extra hard to be heard over a chorus of app notifications, commercial and brand messages, and competing email marketing campaigns.
+For higher ed marketers hoping to reach prospective and current students, the challenge of creating click-friendly emails may be even more significant.
+Post-secondary hopefuls are more connected on social media than ever, so your college recruitment team must work extra hard to be heard over a chorus of app notifications, commercial and brand messages, and competing email marketing campaigns.

-Half the battle is won if you can convince leads to click on your school’s message.
-That’s why crafting delete-proof subject lines is an essential component of your overall student recruitment strategy.
-How can you ensure that your subject line is getting enough attention to achieve a successful email marketing campaign?
+Half the battle is won if you convince leads to click on your school’s message.
+Crafting delete-proof subject lines is essential to your overall student recruitment strategy.
+How can you ensure your subject line gets enough attention for a successful email marketing campaign?

 Thankfully, there are a few hard and fast rules for creating the perfect subject line for college admissions emails.
 Rather than relying on a one-size-fits-all approach, we know that all good content begins with consulting your school’s target audience.

-Each school has its own unique prospective student base.
+Each school has its unique prospective student base.
 Before you can determine what your subject lines should say, you’ll need to know exactly what will get your prospects’ attention – and student personas are a great way to figure that out.
-Personas can help you figure out which selling points to emphasize and which concerns to address in your subject lines.
+Personas can help you determine which selling points to emphasize and which concerns to address in your subject lines when writing a subject line for an admissions email.

 Example: Below is an example of what a student persona could look like.
-When putting together a persona that represents your institution’s audience, you’ll want to consider the background of your desired student body, and think critically about their motivations and concerns when it comes to attending your school.
+When putting together a persona representing your institution’s audience, you’ll want to consider the background of your desired student body and think critically about their motivations and concerns about attending your school.

 Email Marketing